marioroy/nvidia-driver-on-clear-linux/README.md

 *Starting fresh?
 Obtain a recent Clear Linux image, 38300 or later, from the [release archive](https://cdn.download.clearlinux.org/releases/).
 Currently running < 38270 and updating the OS >= 38270?
 Please refer to the [community article](https://community.clearlinux.org/t/cl-38270-good-news-the-bad-news-and-solution-for-nvidia-graphics/8466) on getting NVIDIA graphics working again.*

 *Planning on running the native 6.2 kernel?
-Install NVIDIA driver 525 or later.
+Install NVIDIA driver 525 minimally.
 The v520 modules do not build successfully.*

 *Using a NVIDIA Optimus laptop?
-Select the 'lts kernel' in 'Advanced options' and later install the 520 driver.
+Select the "lts kernel" in "Advanced options" and later install the 520 driver.
 See also, [tip by leiniercs](https://community.clearlinux.org/t/the-nvidia-driver-automation-transitions-to-wayland-era/8499/3).*

 ## Clear Linux OS installation and updates